 - He must have family values.

-- He must be open to other cultures or have experiences other cultures.
+- He must be open to other cultures or have experienced other cultures.

 - He has no job and never wants to get a job.

-- He does not want children and you have to have children or you already have children.
+- He does not want children and you want to have to have children or you already have children.

-- He is apart of the Klu Klux Klan and your black.
+- He is apart of the Klu Klux Klan and you are black.